 Cut 2 avocados into half and discard the seeds.
 Take out the flesh using a spoon and add it to the medium size jar of a blender.
 Discard the skin.

-Add the basil leaves, ¼ cup walnuts, 5-6 peeled cloves of garlic, ¼ cup extra virgin olive oil, salt to taste, 1.4 tsp freshly cracked black pepper, and ¼ cup shredded parmesan cheese to the jar of the blender.
+Add the basil leaves, ¼ cup walnuts, 5-6 peeled cloves of garlic, ¼ cup extra virgin olive oil, salt to taste, 1.4 teaspoon freshly cracked black pepper, and ¼ cup shredded parmesan cheese to the jar of the blender.

 Blend to make a slightly coarse paste.
 Scrap the sides of the jar once while blending.
 Use as required.